 MIDAS Knowledge Base

-Why do I see an "Unable to connect to database: Your password has expired" error?A "Your password has expired.
+How to fix "Unable to connect to database: Your password has expired" errorsA "Your password has expired.
 To log in you must change it using a client that supports expired passwords" error is generated by your MySQL server, rather than by your MIDAS room booking system itself.

 It is caused as a result of a password expiration policy configured on your MySQL server which automatically expires MySQL user account passwords on a recurring basis, forcing you to routinely change them.

 MIDAS cannot change MySQL account passwords for you.
 You will therefore need to log in to your MySQL server and manually update the expired MySQL account password accordingly.